thomasgpadilla/webscraping/README.md

 # datascraping
-sample scripts for web scraping
+Sample scripts for web scraping.
+Typically tied to use cases, but generally extensible to other projects.